 You must authorise an agent to act on your behalf, similar to an arrangement with a tax agent.
 Even if you engage an agent, you are still legally responsible for carrying out the project and meeting all obligations.
 You also retain ultimate control of the project.
 ACCUs generated by your project will be issued into your ANREU account.

-You should get your own legal advice before you engage an agent or sign any agreement.
-We can't intervene in any disputes between you and your agent.
+- get your own legal and financial advice, noting that we can't intervene in any disputes between you and your agent

 You can appoint a third party to be the project proponent.